atlassian/data-center-helm-charts/docs/docs/containers/BITBUCKET.md

 running.

 ???+ note "Embedded OpenSearch"
+    Only Bitbucket versions < 10 include an embedded search server.
     For backwards-compatibility, by default the image will start both Bitbucket and an embedded OpenSearch.
     However, this is not a recommended configuration, especially in a clustered environment, and has known issues with shutdown.
 Instead, we recommend running a separate OpenSearch instance (possibly in another Docker container);